ali-shakeri/Matrix/README.md

 Matrix
 ===============================================

-The concept of Matrices or Tensors is widely used in mathematical modeling of physical phenomena.
+The concept of Matrices and Tensors is widely used in mathematical modeling of physical phenomena.
 For instnace, the stress tensor is a 2nd rank tensor or full Navier-Stokes equations can be written in terms of five dimensional vectors which are 1st rank tensors.
 Here a Matrix implementation in C++ is provided which can be used for many applications from linear algebra to simulation of physical systems.

 Table of contents